microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/62.webex-adapter/README.md

 ### Connect the bot with Webex

-Populate settings for Webex Access Toke, Public Address, Secret and Webhook Name in appsettings.json file.
+Populate settings for Webex Access Token, Public Address, Secret and Webhook Name in appsettings.json file.

 Instructions about how to create / configure a Webex bot app and where to obtain the values for the settings can be found in the documentation covering [connecting a bot to Webex using the Webex adapter](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-adapter-connect-webex?view=azure-bot-service-4.0).